 The idea that someone is feeling suicidal and want to end their life can be a very confronting and difficult concept for many people.
 It can be very hard to understand why someone has reached the point where they are considering ending their life.

 People who contemplate suicide are experiencing intense emotional pain and may view suicide as a way to end this pain.
 The pain they are feeling may be due to any number of experiences or circumstances.
 Negative life events can sometimes act as triggers for suicidal thoughts or behaviour.

-Some examples of negative life events that may be linked to suicidal thoughts include:
+Examples of negative life events that may be linked to suicidal thoughts

 - Any form of abuse (emotional, physical or sexual; past or present)